SodiKroehler/cs00100-Lab_6--Version_Control/README.md

 inputing some other input
 writing the function that does something with those two things

 Then, commit it back.
-Ill manage merges since its my repo and thus you cant// **remove this section before submit**//
+Ill manage merges since its my repo and thus you cant
+**remove this section before submit**

 Program Description: